-Note that the third parameter (either T or P) of GBGLaunch's main controls whether the game arena is started with train rights (ArenaTrain) or without (Arena).
+Note that the third parameter (either T or P) of GBGLaunch's main controls whether Arena is started with train rights or without.
 Default is T.

 If a game is scalable, i.e. it comes in different variants, the scalable parameters may be specified in the launcher GUI prior to calling the game.